 At 25 grams of protein per serving, it makes a great recovery drink for after your next run.Print

-Unconventional Ingredients for a Delicious Melon Protein Smoothie
+A Delicious Melon Protein Smoothie with unconventional ingredients

 You might not have ever used most of the ingredients below in a smoothie, but I bet you’ll love the final result, which is fresh and tangy with just the right amount of sweetness and creaminess.
 You will need the following: